 Don’t Underestimate Side Effects continued...

-If you need an NSAID for longer than 10 days, check with your doctor to see if you need a prescription NSAID.
+If you need an NSAID for longer than 10 days, check with your doctor to see if you need a prescription NSAID or some other alternative.
 Also ask if you need to take extra steps to help protect your stomach.

 Acetaminophen carries a risk of liver damage, which can lead to liver failure, if not taken as directed.
 Make sure you take no more than recommended on the label.
-And watch out for other medications, including prescription painkillers that may also contain acetaminophen.
-The risk of liver damage increases if you drink three or more alcoholic drinks a day.
+And watch out that you do not mix it with other medications, including prescription painkillers that may also contain acetaminophen.
+The risk of liver damage increases if you drink alcohol.
+In fact, the FDA recommends that you do not mix acetaminophen with any alcohol.

 The strength of a pain reliever also matters when it comes to side effects.
 That’s why it’s important to avoid taking more than the recommended amount of an OTC pain reliever.